yenysyafitry/Information-Security-Awareness/README.md

 <p align="justify">
+16. Identify three examples of personally identifiable information (PII).
+(Choose three.)</br>
+a.
+A one-time passcode sent to your device</br>
+b.
+Biometrics, such as a fingerprint </br>
+c.
+Credit card </br>
+d.
+Full name
+Your network login credentials
 <details>
 <summary markdown="span">Answer :</summary>
+b.
+Biometrics, such as a fingerprint </br>c.
+Credit card </br>d.
+Full name
 </details></p>

 <p align="justify">
+17. Which description best identifies the term malicious code?</br>
+a.
+An unwanted file or program that can cause harm to, or compromise data on, a computer </br>
+b.
+Code that does not behave in the manner intended by its author</br>
+c.
+A program that has flaws in it</br>
+d.
+Untested code that a vendor releases to the public
 <details>
 <summary markdown="span">Answer :</summary>
+a.
+An unwanted file or program that can cause harm to, or compromise data on, a computer
 </details></p>

 <p align="justify">
+18. Identify the best description of vishing.</br>
+a.
+A fraudulent email that pretends to be from a reputable source that targets a group of people for purposes of disclosing information</br>
+b.
+A phone exploitation that often relies on caller ID to appear legitimate </br>
+c.
+The process of introducing malware by some security loophole in an application</br>
+d.
+A fraudulent text-based message that attempts to trick someone into divulging information
 <details>
 <summary markdown="span">Answer :</summary>
+b.
+A phone exploitation that often relies on caller ID to appear legitimate
 </details></p>

 <p align="justify">
+19. Which description best explains cybersecurity?</br>
+a.
+Strategic Defence Initiative (SDI)</br>
+b.
+Protecting networks, devices, and data from unauthorized access </br>
+c.
+Securing cyber advantages over a business competitor</br>
+d.
+Home and business security, using motion sensors and monitored by a security vendor
 <details>
 <summary markdown="span">Answer :</summary>
+b.
+Protecting networks, devices, and data from unauthorized access
 </details></p>

 <p align="justify">
+20. Which definition best describes personally identifiable information (PII)?</br>
+a.
+A government-issued number that is used to identify a citizen, mostly for tax purposes</br>
+b.
+Any information that someone can use to identify you </br>
+c.
+A means of identifying the author of information</br>
+d.
+Personal preferences, such as favourite settings in applications
 <details>
 <summary markdown="span">Answer :</summary>
+b.
+Any information that someone can use to identify you
 </details></p>